 - 1. To familiarize students with advanced paradigms and data structure used to solve algorithmic problems. - 2.
+To choose appropriate data structures, understand the ADT/libraries, and use it to design algorithms for a specific problem. - 3.
 Student should be able to come up with analysis of efficiency and proofs of correctness.

-Understand the implementation of symbol table using hashing techniques.

-- 1. Develop and analyze algorithms for red-black trees, B-trees and Splay trees. - 2.
-Develop algorithms for text processing applications. - 3.
-Develop the recent trends in Hashing Technique. - 4.
-Identify suitable data structures and develop algorithms for computational geometry Problems. - 5.
+- 1. Understand the implementation of symbol table using hashing techniques. - 2.
+Develop and analyze algorithms for red-black trees, B-trees and Splay trees. - 3.
+Develop algorithms for text processing applications. - 4.
+Develop the recent trends in Hashing Technique. - 5.
+Identify suitable data structures and develop algorithms for computational geometry Problems. - 6.
 Implement various sorting, and graph traversal techniques.